PeterEB/coap-node/README.md

 *************************************************
 <a name="API_deregister"></a>
 ### deregister([callback])
 Send a deregister request to the Server.
+The Server will remove the cnode from the registry.
+When succeeds, cnode will fire a 'deregistered' event and a 'logout' event.

 **Arguments:**